 How you can help

 LAWS is a non-profit organisation and does not receive any funding from the Government.
 LAWS functions entirely through the financial support of volunteers and private donations.
 The LAWS committee also plays a vital role in ensuring that the charity continues to exist.
-With spiralling costs for food, veterinary services, staff wages, and other maintenance costs related to running a shelter, fundraising is a constant need for LAWS.
+With spiraling costs for food, veterinary services, staff wages, and other maintenance costs related to running a shelter, fundraising is a constant need for LAWS.

 Adopt or foster: The LAWS shelter is almost always full or beyond full.
 Consider adopting an animal to give them the love and permanent home they need.